Sourabh-Mallapur/Digital-to-Analog-Converters/README.md

 Digital-to-Analog Converters (DACs) are fundamental components in electronic systems, responsible for converting digital signals into analog signals.
 This repository showcases full-custom designs implemented using Cadence Virtuoso.

 ## Designs
+All the design starts with a basic block - Two Stage OPAMP

 - **[DAC Model 1](./designs/DAC_model_1):** Description of the first DAC model, including design specifications and considerations.